enkatsu/processing-library-template-gradle/README.md

 ## Installation

-Copy this directory into `processing/libraries` directory.
+Copy this directory into `processing/libraries`

 ## License